Search

 Routers

 Routers are required to have unique names in the Varnish Controller system.
-The names must be alphanumeric but can also include a dash (-).
-They can have the same name in version 5.0+, if different private tokens are used.
+These names must be alphanumeric, but can include a dash (-).
+They can have the same name in Version 5.0+, but only if different private tokens are used.

 Installation